AhmedElgarnousy/Advanced_ES_Diploma/Notes/01_Arch_Interfacing_Part1/07_RCC.md

 - In the HSE user external clock (RC) mode(**HSE bypass** only one pin)

-  - may be through Timer555
+  - may be through Timer 555
   - or MCU drive another MCU from this pin
   <p align="center">
     <img width="80%" height="50%" src="../imgs/RCC3.JPG">